Mercantile Perpetuals

 When utilization exceeds 80%, the funding rate flips negative, meaning the counterparty pays the leveraged side.
 This incentivizes counterparty withdrawals or new leveraged deposits, pushing utilization back down.
 The rate scales from 0% at 80% to -100% APY at 100% utilization.
 At exactly 80% utilization, the funding rate is zero and neither side pays the other.
 The system is in equilibrium.

 Funding accrues continuously.
-Every time someone interacts with a pool, the protocol calculates the elapsed time since the last update, applies the current rate to the residual, and adjusts the counterparty's notional claim.
+Every time someone interacts with a pool, the protocol calculates the elapsed time since the last update, applies the current rate to the residual (the reserve tokens remaining after the counterparty's claim, as described in The Reserve and the Residual), and adjusts the counterparty's notional claim.
 When the leveraged side pays the counterparty, the counterparty claim grows and the residual shrinks.
 When the counterparty pays the leveraged side, the opposite happens.

 Each pool has its own independent funding rate.
 The Long pool's rate depends on its own utilization, and the Short pool's rate depends on its own.
 They are not linked.
 A market can have high utilization on the long side and low utilization on the short side, or vice versa.
 This allows the funding rates to independently incentivize balance within each direction.